2026 NCAA Baseball Tournament: Field of 64 projections entering final week of regular season

 As far as bids go, the SEC also leads the way with 12.
 They’re followed by the ACC (9), Big 12 (7), Big Ten (6), Conference USA (3) and Sun Belt (3) as multi-bid leagues.

 This weekend’s schedule will be moved up a day for most leagues.
-Teams will play their final weekend from Thursday-Saturday in preparation of conference tournaments beginning early the following week.
+Teams will play their final weekend from Thursday to Saturday in preparation for conference tournaments beginning early the following week.

 Field of 64 Projections: NCAA Tournament Bubble